shishir-subedii/bright-smile-backend/README.md

-It is a dental appointment booking system
+It is a dental appointment booking system. with payment integration like stripe, esewa.